This chapter contains the following:

 Security for Added Help: Enable this feature if you want certain help to be available only to a restricted set of user roles.Caution: Enable this feature only if you have this requirement, because the feature can affect performance.

-By default, help icons that open help windows are hidden.
-You can set it up so that users do see the icons every time they sign in, on any page that has help icons.
+By default, help icons that open help windows are visible.
+You can control whether users see the icons every time they sign in, on any page that has help icons.

 In the Setup and Maintenance work area, go to the Set Help Options task in the Application Extensions functional area.

-On the Set Help Options page, select the Show help icons by default check box.
+On the Set Help Options page, deselect or select the Show help icons by default check box.
 You just need to do this for one offering, and the setting applies to everyone.

-Sign out and sign back in to see the icons by default.
+Sign out and sign back in to see your change take effect.
 The same goes for any user next time they sign in.

-To hide the icons, people can still click their user image or name in the global header and select Hide Help Icons, and later select Show Help Icons to see the icons again.
+To show or hide the icons in a specific user session, people can still click their user image or name in the global header and select Show Help Icons or Hide Help Icons.